 Our Quarterly Operating Results Fluctuate as a Result of Many Factors.
-Our quarterly operating results have fluctuated and are likely to continue to fluctuate due to a number of factors, many of which are not within our control.
-Factors that could affect our revenues include the following:
+Our quarterly revenues and operating results have fluctuated and are likely to continue to vary from quarter to quarter due to a number of factors, many of which are not within our control.
+Factors that could affect our revenues include, among others, the following:

-- . our significant investment in research and development for our subsidiaries and divisions; - . our ability to develop, introduce, market and gain market acceptance of new products applications and product enhancements in a timely manner; - . the size and timing of significant customer orders; - . the introduction of new products by competitors; - . the availability of components used in the manufacture of our products; - . our ability to control costs; - changes in our pricing policies and the pricing policies by our suppliers and competitors, as well as increased price competition in general; - . the long lead times associated with government contracts or required by vehicle manufacturers; - . our success in expanding and implementing our sales and marketing programs;
+- our significant investment in research and development for our subsidiaries and business units; - . our ability to control costs; - our ability to develop, introduce, market and gain market acceptance of new products applications and product enhancements in a timely manner; - the size, timing, rescheduling or cancellation of significant customer orders;

-- . technological changes in our target markets; - . our relatively small level of backlog at any given time; - . the mix of sales among our divisions; - . deferrals of customer orders in anticipation of new products, applications or product enhancements; - . the Asian economic crisis and instability; - . currency fluctuations and our ability to get currency out of certain foreign countries; and

-. general economic and market conditions.
+- . the introduction of new products by competitors; - . the availability of components used in the manufacture of our products; - changes in our pricing policies and the pricing policies by our suppliers and competitors, pricing concessions on volume sales, as well as increased price competition in general; - the long lead times associated with government contracts or required by vehicle manufacturers; - our success in expanding and implementing our sales and marketing programs; - . the effects of technological changes in our target markets; - . our relatively small level of backlog at any given time; - . the mix of sales among our business units; - deferrals of customer orders in anticipation of new products, applications or product enhancements; - . the risks inherent in our acquisitions of technologies and businesses; - . risks and uncertainties associated with our international business; - . currency fluctuations and our ability to get currency out of certain foreign countries; and - . general economic and market conditions.